 It is not known if taking ciprofloxacin can make it harder to get pregnant.

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Two studies with over 2,000 pregnancies exposed to ciprofloxacin in the first trimester did not find an increased chance for miscarriage.
 One of these reports was a prescription record study.
-Studies based on prescription records cannot tell if a person really took the medication.
+Studies based on prescription records cannot tell if a pregnant woman really took the medication.

 Does taking ciprofloxacin increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a baby with a birth defect.
 This is called the background risk.
+Most studies have not found an increased chance of birth defects when ciprofloxacin is taken during the first trimester of pregnancy.

-Because most of these studies included people taking ciprofloxacin for only 5 to 7 days, the effects of use longer than this in a pregnancy are not well known.
+Because most of these studies included women taking ciprofloxacin for only 5 to 7 days, the effects of use longer than this in a pregnancy are not well known.
 However, there was no increased chance for birth defects reported in 7 pregnancies where ciprofloxacin was used for 3 weeks to 3 months at a time.

 Does taking ciprofloxacin increase the chance of other pregnancy-related problems?